vince-nyanga/hones.remit.api/README.md

 HonesRemit is a fictitious money transfer service that allows users to send money to their loved ones in other countries.
 This API was built to simulate the backend of the HonesRemit service.

+> [!NOTE] Note
+> This project is built to demonstrate how to use MassTransit in a .NET Core application.
+It is not meant to be used in a production environment.
+There are certain decisions
+> made in the project that are not best practices, or at least don't make sense for a production application.

 ## Running the project
 To run the project, you need to have the following installed on your machine:
 - .NET 8 or later